nventive/UnoApplicationTemplate/README.md

 - There is scaffolding code showing sample features.
   When you run as-is, you get a _Dad Jokes_ application.

+## Requirements

+This template largely relies on Uno Platform, if you want to make sure you got everything installed correctly on your machine, we encourage you to use `uno-check`, the documentation is available [here](https://platform.uno/docs/articles/uno-check.html)

+In addition to that, **Visual Studio 2022 with .Net 7 are required**.

 ## Getting Started

 We use `dotnet` project templates to easily create new projects.
 It simplifies the **project renaming** and supports **conditional inclusions**.